You are feeling verrrry sleepy.

 Surprisingly, it’s still not easy to get a plain answer out of people on this one.
 While we know many of the benefits of getting sleep and the dangers of not getting enough, we don’t know precisely why we (and other mammals) sleep.

 From an evolutionary perspective, sleep must be crucial because it puts us and our four-legged counterparts in a very vulnerable state.
 And not sleeping is, in fact, deadly.
-In one study, rats who were deprived of sleep lose weight despite having more food, and die after a few weeks.
+In one study, rats who were deprived of sleep lost weight despite having more food and died after a few weeks.

 Neuroscience tells us that one function of sleep is to replenish brain glycogen levels, which diminish during waking hours.

 What’s certain is that sleep is crucial for neurological development and cognitive function.

 The fact that infants require up to 16 hours of sleep and teenagers require upwards of 9 hours could provide the biggest clue that the brain simply can’t do all its rewiring and processing while supporting waking consciousness.

 The health benefits of getting enough sleep are well documented, but if you’re having trouble with any of the following, you might benefit from reexamining your sleep routine: